mtumilowicz/java11-vavr093-option-workshop/README.md

 * https://static.javadoc.io/io.vavr/vavr/0.9.3/io/vavr/control/Option.html
 * https://github.com/mtumilowicz/java11-vavr-option
 * https://github.com/mtumilowicz/java11-category-theory-optional-is-not-functor
-* on the workshop we will try to fix failing `Workshop`
+* in the workshop we will try to fix failing `Workshop`
 * answers: `Answers` (same tests as in `Workshop` but correctly solved)

 # theory in a nutshell